isananpro-arch/telco-churn-analysis/README.md

 ### 4. Feature Engineering

-Feature engineering was used create variables that better represent customer profiles and behaviors.
+Feature engineering was used to create variables that better represent customer profiles and behaviors.

 This included:

 * Creating variables that reflect customer engagement and service usage
 * Grouping related services into more meaningful categories
 * Structuring variables to better reflect customer engagement levels
-* Adding a synthetic geographic component (based on population-style weighting) to explore whether location-based patterns.

 The goal of enriching the dataset was to make it more representative of real-world customer behavior without adding unnecessary complexity.
+The engineered segmentation variables were used for exploratory analysis and dashboard reporting.
+The predictive models were trained using the cleaned original customer variables to avoid redundant features and synthetic information.

 ---

 ### 5. Multicollinearity Check

-Before modelling, numerical variables were checked for multicollinearity to identify highly overlapping information between the features/variables.

-Results showed that some expected relationships exist between variables, but no severe multicollinearity that would impact model interpretation.
+Multicollinearity diagnostics identified strong overlap among several service-related variables, particularly MonthlyCharges, internet-service categories, and subscribed services.
+Because these variables are structurally related, individual Logistic Regression coefficients should be interpreted cautiously.
+TotalCharges and engineered service-count variables were excluded from the predictive model to reduce redundancy.

 ---